-The maximum aggregate benefit is \$10,000,000 per accident.
+The maximum aggregate benefit is \$20,000,000 per accident.

-The coverage does not apply while commuting between home and place of work, during personal deviations, or while on company premises.
+The coverage does not apply while commuting between home and place of work, or while on company premises.
+Coverage for personal deviations applies only during or within 7 days before or after covered business travel and for a maximum of 7 days.

-Coverage starts at the actual start of a trip, whether your trip starts at home, where you work, or another place, and ends when you arrive at home or work (whichever happens first) or you make a personal deviation.
+Coverage starts at the actual start of a trip, whether your trip starts at home, where you work, or another place, and ends when you arrive at home or work (whichever happens first) or you make a covered personal deviation.

-Note: If you travel to another city, and expect to work there for more than 60 days, this is considered a change of your permanent assignment.
+Note: If you travel to another city and expect to work there for more than 60 days, this is considered a change of your permanent assignment.